dzmitry-lahoda/env/readme.md

 - not custom formatted texts like `.reg`, but `xml` `json` `yaml`

-Same for `Linux` - no dynamic lagnuages for scripting like `.py`, bash, Ruby, LISP.
+Same for `Linux` - no dynamic languages for scripting like `.py`, bash, Ruby, LISP.
 May be `go` will go.

 TODO:
 - rewrite ps1 and reg and vbs files with F#